 Our whole trip to Morocco was astounding, but our night in the Sahara Desert was the gem on top of the whole experience.
-I want to share some of my favorite photos, and advice on how to get the experience as affordably as we did.
+I want to share some of my favorite photos, and advice on how to get the experience affordably with the best Marrakech tours to Sahara Desert.

 Onto the good stuff…

 We booked a group excursion (you can read a bit about our motley crew here) and I have absolutely no regrets.
-It was so hilarious and interesting meeting these fellow travelers, and we not only bonded as a group but I felt more safe because of them.
+It was so hilarious and interesting meeting these fellow travelers, and we really bonded as a group.
+It is also cheaper to go as a group than privately.

 ^^The squad processes into the desert via camel

 ^My camel and I brought up the rear of the procession so nobody was behind me to judge my selfies…